reaver-project/reaverlib/README.md

 # ReaverLib

 ReaverLib is a collection of libraries used throughout the project, that should also be useful for people from outside of it.
-This document briefly explains how to use each of the libraries.

 ## Supported compilers